Bullet for Narcissus

 It probably goes without saying how dismayed the Boys are about Trump, whom they have lumped with Vladimir Putin (another public figure they're known to despise, as evidenced by their song "Living in the Past," among other public pronouncements) as "ghastly supposed strongmen" informed by "stupidity and hostility."
 Trump in particular has often been described in the media—by his opponents, of course—as a "narcissistic" personality who, as the song puts it, "only cares for number one" (that is, himself).
 References in the lyrics to people believing he's "heaven-sent," to his being "mean," to "accusations he denies," to his running make-up, and to how he "fakes reality" all leave little doubt as to the target of these barbs.
 (Trump used to host a "reality" TV show, after all.)

-Knowing that both his own life and that of the vile person whom he's assigned to protect hinges upon his constant alertness, the narrator says, "I've got eyes in the back of my head," looking for "anything suspicious."
+Knowing that both their own life and that of the vile person whom they're assigned to protect hinges upon constant alertness, the narrator says, "I've got eyes in the back of my head," looking for "anything suspicious."
 (Neil delightfully rhymes that latter word with "Narcissus.")
-But he knows all too well that, despite his precautions (including a bullet-proof vest), he may have to give his life to protect a man he personally detests.
+But this agent knows all too well that, despite precautions (including a bullet-proof vest), they may have to give their life to protect a man they personally detest.

 Neil and Chris don't like being characterized as ironic, but there's certainly a lot of irony going on here.